91-year-old man to attend 18th presidential inauguration

 - Why are home prices so high?
 Seattle has 2nd-lowest rate of homes for sale in U.S.

+Smick recalled some of the more memorable inauguration moments he experienced, including a snowstorm during the inauguration of President John F. Kennedy in 1961 that left him stranded.

+“It got worse every hour,” Smick said.
+“At 5 p.m.
+I pulled off to an Esso Gas Station and said, ‘I’m all the way from Salem, I’m going to go back on a train.
+May I leave my car here?'”

-Smick says he’s praying President-elect Donald Trump will bring peace, health care and jobs.
+Smick said he’s praying President-elect Donald Trump will bring peace, health care and jobs.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.